NicoOhler/Notes/Informatik/Brain Computation/Information Representation in the Brain/Information Representation in the Brain.md

 + various other types such as
 	+ [Population Codes](Population%20Codes.md)
 	+ [[Temporal Codes]]
-+ often times a combination of all these codes
++ most likely a combination of multiple codes in reality